-Good nutrition and physical activity are health-promoting lifestyle approaches in the elderly population.
+Good nutrition and physical activity in the older population

 Biological aging and disablement processes occur continuously and varies between individuals.
 Many factors affect individual aging and there is a large heterogeneity between individuals.
 Social, economic, physiological and psychological changes with aging have effects on eating patterns and nutritional status.
 On the other hand, the diet has an influence on the aging process as well.